jonathonwolfe/chance-the-gardener/README.md

 For guides on how to use it, check out [the wiki](https://github.com/jonathonwolfe/chance-the-gardener/wiki).

-[A demo garden has been provided](), which can be imported in the application.
+[A demo garden has been provided](https://github.com/jonathonwolfe/chance-the-gardener/releases/tag/v1.0.0), which can be imported in the application.
+Check the [Getting Started](https://github.com/jonathonwolfe/chance-the-gardener/wiki/Getting-Started#Demo-garden-quick-start) guide in the wiki on how to view it.

 The source code for the 3D garden viewer is found at [jonathonwolfe/chance-the-gardener-viewer](https://github.com/jonathonwolfe/chance-the-gardener-viewer).